 Priscilla founded her practice on the premise that patients deserve more than what large, corporation-run clinics can offer.
 The PJH Therapy Studio is built around unhurried, individualized treatment — where the therapist you meet at your first appointment is the same one who treats you every session, from evaluation to discharge.

-"I believe most physical therapy requires more than exercise.— Priscilla James Hall, PT, MPT, OCS, CIMT, Cert-DN, MLD-C
+"I believe most physical therapy requires more than exercise.— Priscilla James Hall, PT, MPT, OCS, CIMT, Cert-DN, MLD-C, CLT

 The difference is in the hands — and in taking the time to use them well."